saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItem.md

    *    The input parameter `rejectionReasonId` maps to `varianceReasonId` parameter in createPhysicalInventory API.
    *    [createPhysicalInventory](inventory-mgmt/createPhysicalInventory.md).
 7. **Set Auto Cancel Date:** If the productStore setting `setAutoCancelDate` flag is set to "Y," the service calculates and sets an auto-cancel date for the order item based on the product store's configuration.
 This is typically used to automatically cancel orders that haven't been paid for within a certain timeframe.
-8. **Log External Fulfillment:** Create SystemMessage to Notify externals systems.
+9. **Log External Fulfillment:** Create SystemMessage to Notify externals systems.
 The `createUpdateExternalFulfillmentOrderItem` service is called to create or update an external fulfillment log entry, marking the item as rejected.

 ### Bundle product OrderItem

 In case the OrderItem is for bundle product.
-During the fulfillment process, PRODUCT_COMPONENT of the budles products are reserved `OrderItemShipGrpInvRes`,  picked `PickListItem` and shipped `ShipmentItem`.
+During the fulfillment process, PRODUCT_COMPONENT of the bundles products are reserved `OrderItemShipGrpInvRes`,  picked `PickListItem` and shipped `ShipmentItem`.

 ### **OrderHistory**